lalvarezguillen/monerod-node-vps/README.md

 1. Set up the following environment variables

-    * `HETZNER_API_KEY`
-    * `DO_API_KEY`
+    * `HETZNER_API_KEY`, if you intend to create/manage nodes on Hetzner cloud (by default, this project attempts to create 1 node on Hetzner)
+    * `DO_API_KEY`, if you intend to create/manage nodes on DigitalOcean
     * `PUBLIC_SSH_KEY_NAME`
     * `PUBLIC_SSH_KEY`

 2. Run

-    * `ansible-playbook -i hosts.yml setup-hetzner-nodes.yml` to set up your nodes on Hetzner
-    * `ansible-playbook -i hosts.yml setup-do-nodes.yml` to set up your DigitalOcean nodes
+    * `ansible-playbook -i hosts.yml setup-nodes.yml` to set up your configured nodes

 That should create:

-* A public Monero mainnet node
+* 1 public Monero mainnet node, on Hetzner cloud.
-* Running on the server type that has 1vcu and 2gb RAM
+* Running on the smallest server type (cx11: 1vcpu, 2gb ram)
 * With a 50GB volume attached
 * Keeping a pruned blockchain
 * It'd expose port 22 for ssh, port 18080 for p2p, and port 18089 for restricted RPC

-The estimated cost of this setup is:

-* less than 6€/month for the Hetzner node
+The estimated cost of this setup is less than 6€/month
-* about 12€/month for the DigitalOcean node

 Further configuration can be achieved via other environment variables (they're listed below), and through `hosts.yml` file (see `EXAMPLES.md` for reference)